 Total unit net revenues include energy and capacity market revenues.
-Analysis of the total unit revenues of theoretical new entrant CCs for three representative locations shows that CC units that entered the PJM markets in 2007 have covered 90 percent of their total costs in the BGE Zone and 85 percent of total costs in the PSEG Zone, and 49 percent of total costs in the COMED Zone, including the return on and of capital, on a cumulative basis.
-The analysis also shows that theoretical new entrant CCs that entered the PJM markets in 2012 have covered over 100 percent of their total costs on a cumulative basis in the BGE Zone, 97 percent of their total costs in PSEG Zone, and 61 percent of total costs in the COMED Zone.
+Analysis of the total unit revenues of theoretical new entrant CCs for three representative locations shows that CC units that entered the PJM markets in 2007 have covered 89 percent of their total costs in the BGE Zone and 81 percent of total costs in the PSEG Zone, and 49 percent of total costs in the COMED Zone, including the return on and of capital, on a cumulative basis.
+The analysis also shows that theoretical new entrant CCs that entered the PJM markets in 2012 have covered over 100 percent of their total costs on a cumulative basis in the BGE Zone, 92 percent of their total costs in PSEG Zone, and 61 percent of total costs in the COMED Zone.
 Energy market revenues alone were not sufficient to cover total costs in any scenario, which demonstrates the critical role of the capacity market revenue in covering total costs.
 Covering 100 percent of total costs in this analysis includes earning the assumed rate of return.
-Units earned a positive rate of return even when covering less than 100 percent of the identified costs.
+Units earned a positive rate of return even when earning less than the assumed rate of return.